 Mar 01 Water Backup Insurance

 Water damage to homes often is a result of backed-up drains, sump pumps, or worse – backed-up sewers.
 This type of damage is one of the most common homeowner’s insurance claims that is, unfortunately, not covered by traditional homeowner’s policies.
-It’s also the second most expensive home property claim, behind wind and fire damage, according to this article from Property Casualty 360.
+There are also three types of water damage that are important to know about to keep your home safe, according to this article from The Balance.
 That’s why it’s important to make sure you and your home are protected with water backup insurance.

 What is Water Backup Insurance?